 Support for the UN Project for African Rapid Deployment of Engineering Capabilities (ARDEC)

-2. In recent UN PKO activities, the lack of heavy equipment of engineering units and their operators has been a great challenge in conducting humanitarian assistance activities and ensuring the safety and security of peacekeepers.
+2. In recent UN PKOs, the lack of heavy equipment of engineering units and their operators has been a great challenge for conducting humanitarian assistance activities and ensuring the safety and security of peacekeepers.
 To overcome these challenges, Prime Minister Shinzo Abe expressed a commitment to contribute to the rapid deployment of these equipment and personnel with engineering capabilities at the Summit Meeting on UN PKOs held in September 2014.

 【Reference】Outline of the training